cartesi/docs/docs/compute/timeline.md

 This is done automatically by the Cartesi Compute Node running on behalf of the users.
 After the execution, the node representing the claimer will submit the result of the computation to the blockchain and the challenger will verify the claim for correctness.

-After the verification, the challenger nodes will automatically accept the result of the computation (notifying the DApp of the final result), or raise a dispute, which is briefly described in the next subsection.
+After the verification, the challenger nodes will automatically accept the result of the computation (notifying the dApp of the final result), or raise a dispute, which is briefly described in the next subsection.

 Disputes
 --------